FeTS-AI/Challenge/Task_1/README.md

 3. The mean and stdev seconds to validate a batch
 4. The mean and stdev seconds to upload the model.

-For a given collaborator, this distribution is constant throughout the experiment.
+For a given collaborator, these normal distributions are constant throughout the experiment.
 Again, each possible timing distribution is based on actual timing information from a subset of the hospitals in the FeTS intitiative.
 You can find these distributions in the experiment.py file (search for ## COLLABORATOR TIMING DISTIBUTIONS), as well as the random seed used to ensure reproducibility.

-Thus the final metric is computed as the normalized sum of the histogram representing the best scores at each round as computed by best score over time.
-You can find this code in the experiment.py file (search for ## CONVERGENCE METRIC COMPUTATION).
+You can find the code for the "time to convergence metric" in the experiment.py file by searching for ## CONVERGENCE METRIC COMPUTATION.

 ## Data Partitioning and Sharding
 The FeTS 2021 data release consists of a training set and two CSV files - each providing information for how to partition the training data into non-IID institutional subsets.
 The release will contain subfolders for single patient records whose names have the format `FeTS21_Training_###`, and two CSV files: